 How to Host a Backyard Barbecue

 Fire up the grill this weekend and host friends and family for a backyard barbecue!
 Unsure how to do it?
-My guide about How to Host a Backyard BBQ offers eight tips and tricks to hosting with ease.
+This guide about How to Host a Backyard BBQ offers tips and tricks to hosting one at home with ease.

-I’m a Southerner, so when I hear about a backyard barbecue, I’m expecting ribs, coleslaw, potato salad… the works.
+I’m a Memphis gal, so when I hear about a backyard barbecue, I’m expecting pork ribs, coleslaw, potato salad… the works.

-I learned in college that a backyard barbecue could be considered firing up the grill and making some tasty grilled foods instead.
+I learned in college that a backyard barbecue can be firing up the grill and making some tasty grilled foods, like burgers or sausages, instead.

 However you think of a backyard BBQ, we are going to cover it in this post because a backyard BBQ should be a fun and easy gathering to host.